-Below are some pointers for students interested in CMC, games studies, internet studies, etc. This is by no means a complete list but meant to be a jumping off point.
+Below are some pointers for students interested in CMC, games studies, internet studies, etc from a social science perspective.
+This is by no means a complete list but meant to be a jumping off point.

 MIT students should also make sure to take advantage of training and assistance offered via the libraries.